 - Consider allergy wristbands or medical jewellery to raise awareness.

 - Check with your school or childcare in advance to see if they are planning any Halloween activities and check they are safe for your child.

-- Latex Allergy: check mask, costumes and balloons carefully to make sure they are latex free
+- Latex Allergy: check mask, costumes, whoopee coushions and balloons carefully to make sure they are latex free

-- Dust mite allergies: give everything a good wash and clean if have been stored from last year to get rid of dust mites
+- Dust mite allergies: give Halloween costumes, decorations and toys a good wash and clean if have been stored from last year to get rid of dust mites

-Allergic children do not want to be treated differently from friends and siblings.
-As parents we want to keep our kids safe but also let them have fun and enjoy Halloween, with a little planning and preparation there is no reason your child needs to miss out on Halloween fun.
+As parents, we want to keep our kids safe but also let them have fun, be included and enjoy Halloween, with a little planning there is no reason your child needs to miss out on Halloween fun.
 Preparation is the name of the game for a fun filled night for all.